konsoletyper/teavm/README.md

 Embedding TeaVM
 ---------------

-If you are not satisfied with Maven, you can embed TeaVM in your program or even create your own plugin for any build tool, like And or Gradle.
+If you are not satisfied with Maven, you can embed TeaVM in your program or even create your own plugin for any build tool, like Ant or Gradle.
 The starting point for you may be `org.teavm.tooling.TeaVMTool` class from `teavm-tooling` artifact.
 You may want to go deeper and use `org.teavm.vm.TeaVM` from `teavm-core` artifact, learn how `TeaVMTool` initializes it.
 To learn how to use `TeaVMTool` class itself, find its usages across project source code.
 You most likely encounter Maven and IDEA plugins.

 Please, notice that these APIs for embedding are still unstable and may change between versions.